jdcloudcom/en/documentation/Management/Log-Service/Introduction/Restrictions.md

 ## Log Service Restrictions

+**Limitations for a single user during beta period are as follows:**

+**Write rate: 5M/s, QPS: 5000/s, Index: 500M;
+It supports the user’s dumping the log data to Object Storage Service OSS.
+There are no limitations for dump volume and no charge for dumping.
+The charge as to storage capacity shall be made according to the billing rules for Object Storage Service OSS.**

 Restricted Item | Restrictions
 -- | --
 The length of full-text retrieval search conditions | The search conditions of full-text retrieval support up to 100 characters